 A man wearing a virtual reality headset gazes has an image of the moon in his mind and that image is reflected back at him in front of the VR heade the moon in his mind and sees it reflected e at the moon.

-The Past, Present and Future of Virtual Reality
+The Past, Present, and Future of Virtual Reality

-by Molly Fitz-Patrick | | 11 min read
+by Molly Fitz-Patrick | | 17 min read

-469 shares
+529 shares

 What is Virtual Reality?

-Virtual Reality (VR) is a simulated and immersive experience that can be similar to or completely different from the real world—the possibilities are endless.
-VR experiences are usually created with computer technology and presented to the user through VR headsets or displays, which creates an immersive and interactive three-dimensional environment.
-In an ideal VR experience, users should be able to interact with the environment as if it were tangible, to walk around and touch objects like in the real world.
+Designers with computer technology, vivid imaginations, and firm grasps of best design practices are the driving force behind VR experiences.
+And they present VR worlds to the user through a headset or display—so making an immersive and interactive three-dimensional environment.
+In an ideal VR experience, users should be able to interact with the environment they find in there—as if it were tangible—and they should be able to walk around in there and touch objects like they would in the real world, in real life.

 VR Through the Ages